dotlang/language/README.md

 - If function input is not constrained but the argument is, it won't cause a problem.
 But the other way around, will need casting.

 ### Lambda expression
 You can define a lambda expression or a function literal in your code.
 Syntax is similar to function declaration but you can omit output type (it will be deduced from the code), and if type of expression is specified, you can omit inputs too, also  `func` keyword is not needed.
-This keyword is needed when defining a normal function.
 ```
 var f1 = (x: int, y:int) -> int { return x+y } ;the most complete definition
 var rr = (x: int, y:int) -> { x + y }  ;return type can be inferred